- About Us

 The Department of Chemistry at the University of Minnesota (UMN) provides a world-class education through classroom teaching and cutting-edge research.
 As a central, core discipline in science and engineering, chemistry is critical for solving society's most important problems and making significant positive impacts on human health, energy, and the environment.
 The UMN Department of Chemistry has been a national and international leader throughout its history.
 A wide range of companies and academic institutions from across the world hire our graduates and collaborate with us on research.
 Department of Chemistry alumni have enormous societal impact as academicians, K-12 teachers, scientists and managers in industrial and government laboratories, lawyers, public policy advocates, entrepreneurs, and in a diverse array of other fields.

 As a central science, chemistry courses are required for many majors at the university.
-Thirty-five regular faculty members and 5 to 7 temporary lecturers teach more than 40,000 student credit hours per year.
-There are approximately 230 graduate students and 300 undergraduate students majoring in chemistry.
-More than 100 bachelor's degrees, and more than 30 master's degrees and doctorate degrees are granted each year.
+Forty-one regular faculty members, nine affiliate senior graduate faculty, and seven temporary lecturers teach more than 40,000 student credit hours per year.
+There are approximately 245 graduate students and 400 undergraduate students majoring in chemistry.
+More than 110 bachelor's degrees, 43 master's degrees, and 25 doctorates are granted each year.

 Ten current faculty members have won teaching awards and are members of the Distinguished Academy of Teaching at the University of Minnesota, attesting to the outstanding quality of instruction provided in the department.
 Forefront instructional methods are used to enhance learning throughout the curriculum, from the introductory general chemistry level to the most advanced graduate courses.
 These include peer-to-peer mentoring, active learning, process oriented guided inquiry, and fun and informative demonstrations of chemistry in action.

 Research in the department is wide-ranging and interdisciplinary, and addresses key societal needs and university initiatives.
 Overarching goals of ongoing research projects include improving human health and the environment, developing nanotechnology and novel advanced materials for a myriad of applications, and unraveling problems associated with devising new, alternative sources of energy.
-Research performed by graduate and undergraduate students as well as some 50 postdoctoral associates resulted in more than $10 million in research expenditures in 2010.
-The department houses the Centers for Metals in Biocatalysis and Sustainable Polymers as well as the director of the National Science Foundation (NSF) Materials Research Science and Engineering Center.
+Research performed by graduate and undergraduate students as well as some 72 postdoctoral associates resulted in more than $14 million in research expenditures in 2012-2013.
+The department houses a number of multi-disciplinary and collaborative research centers including the Center for Metals in Biocatalysis, Center for Sustainable Polymers, Center for Analysis of Biomolecular Signalling, Nanoporous Materials Genome Center, and SciDAC Partnership for Charge Transfer and Charge Transport in Photoactivated Systems as well as the director of the National Science Foundation (NSF) Materials Research Science and Engineering Center.
+Researchers are also participating in the Center for Sustainable Nanotechnology.

 Diverse and dynamic efforts to inform the public about chemistry and its societal significance are critically important for an educated citizenry.
 We do chemistry demonstrations and discuss chemistry careers in local elementary, junior high, and senior high school classes and local libraries.
-We have participated in events at the Science Museum of Minnesota and The Works, local parent-teacher association meetings, the Minnesota State Fair, and Math & Science Family Fun Day at the university.
+We have participated in events at the Science Museum of Minnesota, local parent-teacher association meetings, the Minnesota State Fair, Math & Science Family Fun Day at the university, the Bell Museum, and University on the Prairie.

 We also bring students to campus for special chemistry camps, workshops, and demonstrations.
 Students and their parents meet our professors and graduate students, learn about chemistry through hands-on experiments, and see chemistry in action.

 The popular Energy and U show is an interactive presentation that emphasizes the important topic of energy through a choreographed set of demonstrations that integrates physical and chemical principles, energy conversion demonstrations, explosions, audience participation, music, and humor.
-Last year, approximately 3,000 K-8 students and teachers saw the show.
-We expect to present this show to approximately 10,000 students annually in the coming years.
+Last year, approximately 10,000 3rd-6th grade students and teachers saw the show.

 We have many ways for you to keep in touch with what's happening in the Department of Chemistry.
 Check out our website home page.
 Join our Facebook group.
 Follow us on Twitter.
 Or join the chemistry group on LinkedIn.
 You can also subscribe to our RSS feed.